 It was an honor and privilege to help plan, prepare, and emcee our 2022 Veterans Suicide Prevention Conference.
 The military, veterans, and their families have been a part of my life for 25 years, and I believe that helped remind me why every minute of this process was worth it.

-Arrangements for the appearance of Sebastian Junger made through UTA Speakers, New York, NY
+Arrangements for the appearance of Sebastian Junger were made through UTA Speakers, New York, NY.

 It’s a fact: